Can Seller Back Out of a Real Estate Contract [market_city]

 Common Reasons Why Sellers Withdraw From Property Sale

 In Kansas City, MO, sellers might consider backing out of a real estate contract for several reasons.
-A common reason is receiving a higher offer after accepting an initial bid, which can be tempting despite legal obligations.
+A common cause is receiving a higher offer after accepting an initial bid, which can be tempting despite legal obligations.

 Sellers may also withdraw if they encounter unexpected issues during the home inspection process that they are unwilling or unable to address financially.
 Personal circumstances such as sudden job relocation, family emergencies, or changes in financial status can prompt a seller to reconsider their decision to sell.